henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 Adapt does not require you to be an expert with the command line, just familiar with basic terminology and techniques.

 ### Prerequisites
-Before you get started with Adapt, you will need to install [Node.js](http://nodejs.org/) (the LTS version - make sure it is an even-numbered release, currently v20) and [Git](http://git-scm.com/downloads) if you haven't already done so.
+Before you get started with Adapt, you will need to install [Node.js](http://nodejs.org/) (the LTS version - make sure it is an even-numbered release) and [Git](http://git-scm.com/downloads) if you haven't already done so.

 > Linux users please note that on some distributions the node folder is called 'nodejs' - which will not work.
 You can work around this by either running `$ apt install nodejs-legacy` or by creating a symbolic link that has the right name by doing something like `$ sudo ln -s /usr/bin/nodejs /usr/bin/node`